 Our curated collection of light weight, easy dry clothing that can save you time and space while traveling:

 32 Degrees – We’ve become very fond of this line of clothing.
 Available in thermal and sweat wicking shirts and other apparel.
 We both wear their T’s and thermals.
-LINK TO SHOP 32°
+LINK TO AND SHOP 32°

 Exofficio – They offer a wide assortment of fast dry under garments for men and women along with interesting travel ideas.
-LINK TO SHOP Exofficio
+LINK TO AND SHOP Exofficio

 UNIQLO – this is a Japanese clothing company that is expanding quickly worldwide.
 We believe they offer a premium line utilizing a number of those amazing fabrics at a reasonable price.
 We have bought and traveled with their moisture wicking polo shirts and while heavier than some they still seem to rinse and dry very quickly.
 Order online and in stores. (we have no affiliation with Uniqlo)